-RIP FENCE FINE ADJUSTMENT KNOB - The knob on the front of the rip fence makes fine adjustments to the desired measurement for precise cutting.
-Push in the knob and turn to position fence.
+MICRO-ADJUST KNOB - The micro-adjust knob on the front of the rip fence makes fine adjustments to the desired measurement for precise cutting.
+Push in the knob and turn to position the rip fence.

 RIP FENCE HANDLE - The handle on the front of the rip fence releases the rip fence or locks it in place.